• Jump to main content

 Research is the foundation of policy.
 This includes research commissioned by BZK as well as third-party research.
 For example:

-• Tech studies: explorations of the impact of new technologies on human rights, such as the Techscans Immersive Technologies conducted by the Rathenau Instituut and Generative AI on behalf of the Ministry of the Interior and Kingdom Relations.
+• Tech studies: explorations of the impact of new technologies on human rights, such as the Techscans Immersive Technologies | Rathenau Institute and Generative AI | Rathenau Institute on behalf of the Ministry of the Interior and Kingdom Relations.

 • Public polls: research into how citizens view public values and digitalisation, such as the study by the University of Amsterdam in 2023 (Do We Really Care?
 Public Values and Digital Technology in the Netherlands – SPUI25).

-• Research on specific impacts of technology, such as on well-being: on 3 April 2023, the Trimbos Institute, together with the State Secretary for Digitalisation Alexandra van Huffelen, launched the Expert Centre on Digitalisation and Well-being.
+• Research on specific impacts of technology, such as on well-being: on 3 April 2023, the Trimbos Institute, together with former State Secretary for Digitalisation Alexandra van Huffelen, launched the Expert Centre on Digitalisation and Well-being.

 Legislation and policy